Aïssata Fall

 PRB’s technical assistance and training have helped to build Network members’ abilities to fully utilize datasets, analytic techniques, and communication practices to support their work on children’s issues.
 Network members have been able to respond to changing data and analytic needs by expanding their use of data disaggregated by race and ethnicity or by smaller geographic levels, increasing the use of data visualization and improving their data management strategies.

-RTAC serves as a strategic resource to the United States Agency for International Development, leveraging academic researchers’ scientific expertise to provide research, specialized training, and short-term technical assistance.
+A strategic resource to the United States Agency for International Development, RTAC leverages academic researchers’ scientific expertise to provide research, specialized training, and short-term technical assistance.

 Research Division of the Innovation, Technology, and Research Hub in the USAID Bureau for Development, Democracy, and Innovation